Falco13/social_network/README.md

 - Each user can Like and Dislike each Post, only 1 time, as well as remove their Like or Dislike.
 - An endpoint with user activity has been implemented, where you can see the last login of the user and the time of the last active action.
 - Implemented Registration for users, as well as endpoint Profile with information about the user.
-- Implement token authentication (JWT token)
+- Implemented token authentication (JWT token)

 __API end-points:__